Fitch boosts Italian bonds amid Ukraine tensions

 Italy sold 5 billion euros at auction on Thursday, hitting nearly 40 percent of its annual funding target.

-Bund yields fell 5 bps to hit 1.48 percent, while yields on Greek bonds - the highest in the bloc - rose 10 bps to 6.26 percent.
+Bunds rallied 3 bps to hit 1.51 percent, while yields on Greek bonds - the highest in the bloc - rose 14 bps to 6.30 percent.

 But others see little resistance to more declines, especially with the ECB raising the possibility of a programme of asset purchases known as quantitative easing.